Enhancing Coral Ecosystems:

 Case Study Series C-067.

-In the delicate balance of marine ecosystems, coral reefs stand as vibrant hubs of biodiversity, supporting a myriad of marine life forms.
-One of the key such coatal ecosystems are coal reefs.
+In the delicate balance of marine ecosystems, coral reefs stand out as vibrant hubs of biodiversity, supporting a myriad of marine life forms.

 Coral reefs are underwater ecosystems made up of calcium carbonate skeletons created by colonies of coral polyps.
 Coral ecosystems are important for several reasons: